RicardoMorato/React.memo/README.md

     return a + b + c;
 }
 ```
 As you can see, we transform the parameters of `myCache()` to string and concatenate them to be the key of the cacheEmulator.
-So say, if we call 10000 times of memoize(myKey), the real calculation happens only the first time, the other 9999 times of calling just return the cached value in cacheEmulator, THAT'S FAST!
+So say, if we call 10000 times of `myCache(1, 2, 3)`, the real calculation happens only the first time, the other 9999 times of calling just return the cached value in cacheEmulator, THAT'S FAST!

 For now, we can easily think of 2 use cases to turn a function to its memoized version.
 - If the function is pure and computation intensive and called repeatedly.